 The Robertson Scholars Leadership Program’s investment begins with the selection of a diverse community of students – generally 18 at Duke and 18 at UNC-Chapel Hill each year – who demonstrate extraordinary potential.
 We provide these young leaders with exceptional benefits and a distinctive set of shared experiences:

-- Four-year scholarship, including undergraduate tuition, room and board, and a computer stipend
+- Four-year scholarship, including undergraduate tuition, mandatory fees, room and board

 - Unique access to the academic and extracurricular offerings at both Duke and UNC-Chapel Hill